microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/driveitem_post_children.md

-# Create a new folder
+# Create a new folder in a drive

 Create a new folder or [DriveItem](../resources/driveitem.md) in a [Drive](../resources/drive.md) with a specified parent item or path.